Suraj-Rajmane/String-Calculator-Incubyte/README.md

 ### String Calculator TDD kata

-We have to write the logic for a function which can take a string which contains numbers separated by , or /n and return their sum as the output.
+We have to write the logic for a function which can take a string which contains numbers separated by , or \n and return their sum as the output.

 ### TDD Approach